4 ways to prevent trespassing | Hire the best security guard company, Los Angeles

 It is possible that the people committing such a heinous act simply don’t realize that they are in a place they shouldn’t be.
 Los Angeles is big and sprawling with everything falling on top of everything else.
 It’s not hard to believe that people have just stumbled into a place they don’t belong, your place.
 Obviously this rule doesn’t apply if someone walks into your home.
 There’s not likely any confusion happening.

 The sign removes the possibility of this and removes any ambiguity from the proceedings.
+This is one of the most likely ways to prevent trespassing.
 It can also make the process of taking legal action easer (Obligatory, I’m not a lawyer) It’s much harder to argue that someone just wondered into a place by accident when there’s a sign.

 As already established, people are stacked on top of each other in every conceivable way possible in Los Angeles.
 People wander and they may end up on you property.
 Putting up fencing of some kind will help inhibit this behavior.
 Then when people wander they wander around the property instead of through it, which is legal and preferable.
 Then if you find someone in your property that shouldn’t be there the easy conclusion will be that they climbed over your fence or opened your gate.
 They wanted in at that point, they didn’t stumble around until stopping in your space.
 It can make prosecution or any discussion with law enforcement easier and less ambiguous.